sergei-mironov/litrepl/paper/md/paper.md

 ![Litrepl resource allocation diagram.
 Hash **A** is computed based on the Litrepl working directory and the interpreter class.
 Hash **B** is computed based on the contents of the code section.](./pic.png)

-The concept of *Literate Programming* was formulated by Donald Knuth, suggesting a shift in focus from writing code to explaining to human beings what we want a computer to do.
-This approach is embodied in the WEB system [@Knuth1984lp] and its descendant family of tools, whose name refers to a text document format containing the "network" of code sections interleaved with text.

-The system could both render such text into human-readable documentation and compile machine-executable code.
-Over time, this concept has evolved, showing a trend towards simplification [@Ramsey1994lps].
+Literate Programming, formulated by Donald Knuth, shifts the focus from merely coding to explaining computational tasks to humans.
+This approach is seen in the WEB system [@Knuth1984lp] and its successor tools, which use a document format that interleaves code sections with explanatory text.
+These systems can produce both readable documentation and executable code, and over time, this concept has evolved towards simplification [@Ramsey1994lps].

-Concurrently, a concept of human-computer interaction often called the *Read-Evaluate-Print Loop* or "REPL" gained traction, notably within the LISP an APL communities [@Spence1975apl], [@McCarthy1959recfun], [@Iverson1962apl].

-The combination of a command-line interface and a language interpreter enables incremental and interactive programming, allowing users to directly modify the interpreter state.
-By maintaining human involvement in the loop, this approach is believed to facilitate human thought processes [@Granger2021litcomp].
+The Read-Evaluate-Print Loop (REPL), a key concept in human-computer interaction, gained importance in the LISP and APL communities [@Spence1975apl], [@McCarthy1959recfun], [@Iverson1962apl].
+By combining a command-line interface with a language interpreter, REPL enables incremental and interactive programming, allowing users to modify the interpreter state directly.
+This approach is believed to enhance human thought processes by keeping users actively involved [@Granger2021litcomp].

 A significant milestone in this field was the IPython interpreter [@Perez2007IPython], which later evolved into the Jupyter Project.
 Its creators